LilianGong/NotesforIT/build a TCP connection.md

 7. Next, the switch received the whole Ethernet frame and inspected its destination MAC address, then sent the binary data from computer 1 through a CAT6 cable to the gateway of Router C. Router C calculated the checksum and compared this checksum with the one in the Ethernet frame and check if they match. *\<physical layer, data link layer>*

 8. Then, router C striped away the Ethernet frame, leaving it with just the IP datagram.
-Again it performed the checksum check against the IP datagram to make sure all data were received.* \<data link layer>*
+Again it performed the checksum check against the IP datagram to make sure all data were received.*\<data link layer>*

 9. Next, router C inspected the destination IP address in the IP datagram, and lookup it up on its **routing table** and found itself was connected to the network B where the computer 2 lied in.*\<network layer>*

 10. Then, router C decremented the TTL by 1 and recalculated a new checksum, then made a new IP datagram with this data and sent it to the computer 2 though the gateway: 192.168.1.1. *\<network layer>*

 11. Next, computer 2 striped the IP datagram, leaving it with just the TCP segment.
 Again, the checksum for this layer was examined, and the destination port was examined and checked too.
 Computer 2 then saw that this packet has the SYN flag set.
-So it examined the sequence number and stores that, since it would need to put that sequence number in the acknowledgement field once it crafts the response.* \<transport layer>*
+So it examined the sequence number and stores that, since it would need to put that sequence number in the acknowledgement field once it crafts the response.*\<transport layer>*

 Till now, we’ve finally finished a single TCP segment containing a SYN flag from computer 1 to computer 2.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0MTkyNDg5LC02MzA1NTM2MDFdfQ==
+eyJoaXN0b3J5IjpbLTkwOTM5Njc3MSwtNjMwNTUzNjAxXX0=
 -->